selrahal/infinispan-lab/README.md

 ## 7. CDI ##
 * Project: cdi
-* Infinispan comes with a library that makes retrieving caches via CDI very simple.
+* Red Hat JBoss Data Grid comes with a library that makes retrieving caches via CDI very simple.
 With a few annotations you can designate cache configurations that should be used.
 Then, just through injecting caches, you will have access to all the functionality needed.

 ## 8. Asynchronous API ##
 * Project: async